 If it were to occur naturally, Suboxone withdrawal would likely last two weeks or so.
 Though some other opioids—like heroin—are short-acting and cause shorter withdrawal syndromes, Suboxone’s syndrome is likely to last longer because it is a long-acting drug (Harvard Medical School).
 No matter how you choose to go through Suboxone detox, it is necessary to make sure you are allowed to do so at the safest pace for your needs.

 Alternatively, there are ultra-rapid and rapid detox programs that send patients through detox as quickly as possible, putting them to sleep and then inducing withdrawal so it can occur at an accelerated rate.
 However, studies, like this one from the NIDA, have shown that many people still grapple with intense symptoms and that the syndrome itself is no easier to overcome while sedated.

 If you have been maintained on Suboxone for a long period of time (or if you were abusing the drug), you should expect to experience a longer detox, specifically because most doctors want to give patients more time to withdraw from this medication.
 This can help avoid the possibility of relapse and other dangerous effects.

 Do you still have questions about Suboxone detox and the timeline for this program?
 Let us help.
-Call 800-483-2193, any time day or night, to discuss your concerns.
+Call 866-351-3840(Who Answers?) , any time to discuss your concerns.